Leonardo Gil: Al-Ittihad

 In January 2020, Gil completed a transfer to Saudi Arabia with Professional League side Al-Ittihad.
 He made his debut on 10 January during a 1–1 draw away to Al-Nassr, which preceded his first goal arriving on 31 January in a score draw away to Al-Raed.
 In ten months with the club, either side of the COVID-enforced break, Gil made fifteen appearances for Al-Ittihad; including two matches in the Arab Club Champions Cup.

 Vasco da Gama loan

 On 15 October 2020, Gil headed to Brazilian football after penning loan terms with Vasco da Gama of Série A; until June 2021.
 He was given his first appearance by manager Ricardo Sá Pinto on 21 October as Vasco lost at home to Corinthians, after he was substituted on in place of Andrey after fifty-three minutes.

 Colo-Colo loan

 On March 19, 2021, Gil was announced as a new player for the Chilean club Colo-Colo, not taking a foreigner's place up in the Chilean football as he was listed as a Chilean national.

 Colo-Colo

 For the 2022 season, Gil signed the definitive transfer to Colo-Colo and left Al-Ittihad.

+Huracán

+In 2025, Gil returned to his country of birth and signed with Huracán on a two-year deal.